Section 3317.141 | Recipients of race to the top program grants.

 (1) The level of license issued under section 3319.22 of the Revised Code that the teacher holds;

-(2) Whether the teacher is a properly certified or licensed teacher, as defined in section 3319.074 of the Revised Code;
+(2) Whether the teacher is a highly qualified teacher, as defined in section 3319.074 of the Revised Code;

 (3) Ratings received by the teacher on performance evaluations conducted under section 3319.111 of the Revised Code.